Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Global well-posedness for the nonlinear problems

-We provide a brief explanation on the proof of the global existence and uniqueness for System \eqref{K}.
-The uniformity of the estimates \eqref{uniform1} for System \eqref{BN} essentially ensures us to construct solutions of System \eqref{K} by passing to the limit on the relaxation parameter $\var$.
+We provide a brief explanation of the proof of the global existence and uniqueness for System \eqref{PM}.
+The proof of the result for System \eqref{K} (Theorem \ref{theoremK}) follows a very similar procedure, so we omit the details here for brevity.
+The uniformity of the estimate \eqref{uniform1} for System \eqref{K} allows us to construct solutions for System \eqref{PM} by taking the limit as the relaxation parameter $\tau\to 0$.